Jacksonville has more than 840 square miles – (making it the largest city by landmass in the Continental or contiguous USA).

 The Mayport Ferry is Florida's only public auto ferry and connects Jacksonville's beaches to the Fernandina Beach and Amelia Island areas.

-22 Million overnight and day trippers visited the city annually – that would be the same as filling TIAA Bank Field every day of the year OR 4 years of every day sold out concerts at Veterans Memorial Arena.
+22 million overnight and day trippers visit the city annually – that would be the same as filling TIAA Bank Field every day of the year OR 4 years of every day sold out concerts at VyStar Veterans Memorial Arena.

 Jacksonville was named for General Andrew Jackson, the first military governor of Florida who, incidentally, never visited Jacksonville.